Public holidays in Nepal

 The longest consecutive public holiday in Nepal is during Vijaya Dashami.
 On this festival, holidays fall consecutively i.e. from Fulpati to Duwadashi for seven days.
 Ghatasthapana and Kojagrat Purnima holidays are part of this festival but are separate from the six-day holiday.
 These festival holidays do not fall on the same calendar date every year, as they are celebrated on the basis of Lunar dates also known as tithi.
-Holidays such as Loktantra Diwas (Democracy Day) and Republic day are celebrated on the basis of Bikram Sambat calendar dates.
+Holidays such as Loktantra Diwas (Democracy Day) and Republic day are celebrated on the basis of Nepal Sambat calendar dates.